skellis46/slipbox/somatics-body-awareness-transparencies project ahrc bid.md

 Historically, qualitative and post-qualitative somatics research has focused on describing different practices and the presumed efficacy of such practices (particularly re health and well-being) [@ellis-2023-somatics].
 The claims made by dance-informed researchers on behalf of somatics practices are varied including "embodied self-care" [@kampe-2015-eros p.200]; improved "functioning of the mind-body" [@mattes-2016-attentional p.260]; developing spatial awareness [@batson-2007-revisiting]; improved movement efficiency [@batson-2007-revisiting]; become pain free [@eddy-2009-brief]; and physical harmony [@mullan-2014-somatics].

-Scientists group somatic practices together as _mindful movement approaches_ and, despite the somewhat troubled relationship between somatic practices and science [e.g. @ginot-2010-shusterman; @batson-2012-integrating; @hutt-2010-corrective; @williamson-2009-formative; @green-2007-american; @mehling-2020-if; @schwartz-2014-this; @wait-2023-improvised], scientific studies of these practices are increasingly common.
+Scientists group somatic practices together as _mindful movement approaches_ and, despite the somewhat troubled relationship between somatic practices and science [e.g. @ginot-2010-shusterman; @batson-2012-integrating; @hutt-2010-corrective; @williamson-2009-formative; @green-2007-american; @mehling-2020-if; @schwartz-2014-this; @wait-2023-improvised], rigorous scientific studies of these practices are increasingly common.
 Such research indicates that the "key element and mechanism of action by which somatic practices function is enhanced body awareness" [@mehling-2011-body p.1].
 In dance research, Weber describes how "somatics is a field that seeks to repair the body/mind dualism through bodily awareness" [@weber-2009-integrating p.237].

 There is now reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness (citation?)

+> However, when body awareness is defined as the ability to recognize subtle body cues [37], findings from numerous studies seem to contradict the traditional understanding of body awareness and suggest that it may be useful in the management of chronic diseases such as chronic low back pain [18,46], congestive heart failure [37], chronic renal failure [38], and irritable bowel syndrome [47]. - Mehling 2011 body

 > Body awareness involves an attentional focus on and awareness of internal body sensations. [@mehling-2011-body p.1]